YoungShap/devquest/README.md

 -Forgot My Password email Reset!

+-Change Display Settings from Table To Cards on the Admin CRM Panel.

 -Expanded view of every Project Card with even more details.

 -Searchbar for finding Projects || Users(For Admin) more easily.